Film Production

 Option Module C: VFX Production

-This module develops an understanding of how VFX post-production techniques are deployed in the modern film production process.
-Using a wide range of VFX applications, such as, but not limited to, After Effects, Premiere Pro, Photoshop, etc. students will create a short film sequence utilising and demonstrating VFX post-production techniques.
-In-class workshops will explore examples of post-production techniques in current use and provide historical context to improve understanding.
-This module will equip students with advanced skills in post-production appropriate to entry into the film and media production industries.
+This module develops understanding of how advance post-production techniques are deployed in the modern film production process.
+Using a wide range of post-production applications, you will create a short film sequence utilising and demonstrating post- production techniques.
+Seminars and workshops will explore examples of post-production techniques in current use and provide historical context to improve understanding.
+This module will equip students with advanced skills in post- production appropriate to entry into the film and media production industries.

 Option Module D: Digital Distribution

-In this module students research and discover how current and emerging social media platforms can be utilised to enhance the promotion of a film project using creative, viral marketing techniques.
-Students will be introduced to the shifting landscape of online film promotion and its potential reach to a global online audience.
+In this module students research and discover how current and emerging social media platforms can be utilised to enhance the promotion of a film project.
+Students will be introduced to the shifting landscape of film distribution and its reach to a global audience.
 Students will put their knowledge and skills into practice by effectively constructing a professional promotional online marketing campaign for a film project.
+This optional module works to develop personal ideas and online processes to construct a professional promotional online marketing campaign for a film project.

 Modules

-This module provides you with a historical overview of the main technological, social and institutional changes in the fields of film and TV and challenges you to relate the legacy of these developments to contemporary practices.
-You will then progress to explore a variety of contemporary emerging approaches to film-making, from emerging social movements to the practical application and understanding of how filmmakers can use new and existing technologies.
-This module aims to develop your confidence and creativity towards particular research areas, whilst encouraging you to apply your theoretical and practical film-making skills to challenge conventional cinematic approaches used to tell stories.
+This module provides students with a historical overview of the main technological, social, and institutional changes in the fields of film and TV and will challenge students to relate the legacy of these developments to contemporary practices.
+Students will then progress to explore a variety of contemporary emerging approaches to filmmaking.
+From emerging social movements to the practical application and understanding of how filmmakers can use new and existing technologies.
+This module aims to develop a student’s confidence and creativity towards particular research areas, whilst also encouraging them to apply their theoretical and practical filmmaking skills to challenge conventional cinematic approaches used to tell stories.

 Across both Semesters 1 and 2, students can choose EITHER Module A or Module B